rootloginson/Grow-A-Tree/README.md

 # Grow-A-Tree
-Practising OOP intuition with chaos :)
+Practising OOP intuition with chaos.

 Literal aproach to a codewars question.